Polypill

-A polypill or single pill combination (SPC) is a type of drug combination consisting of a single drug product in pill form (i.e., tablet or capsule) and thus combines multiple medications (that is, more than one active pharmaceutical ingredient).
+A polypill or single pill combination (SPC) is a type of drug combination consisting of a single drug product in pill form (i.e., tablet or capsule) that combines multiple active pharmaceutical ingredients.
 The prefix "poly" means "multiple", referring to the multiplicity of distinct drugs in a given "pill".
-In precise usage, a pill is a polypill if it contains at least 4 drugs (meaning that fixed-dose combinations of 2 or 3 drugs are not polypills).
-An occasional synonym is combopill.
-A polypill commonly targets treatment or prevention of chronic conditions.
+Precisely, a polypill contains at least 4 ingredients (fixed-dose combinations of 2 or 3 drugs are not polypills).
+A synonym is combopill.
+Polypills commonly target treatment or prevention of chronic conditions.

-Polypills may be aimed to be consumed by healthy people as a means of preventive medicine, and/or treating actual pathophysiological condition(s), the former typically involving lower dosages than the latter.
-Polypills can reduce the number of tablets or capsules (generally orally administered) that need to be taken, which in turn may facilitate handling and administration of pharmaceuticals as well as alleviate patient pill-burden.
-Sometimes the multiple drugs in a given polypill might all be aimed at a single underlying condition (or, group of related conditions), partly because this expands the pool of potential patients for whom a given combination of drugs/dosages might be appropriate (particularly in the case of mass-produced polypills, i.e. FDCs).
-The term polypill was first coined in the context of cardiovascular disease prevention, but has since gained broader acceptance, including now for combinatorial drug products that existed before the term was actually coined (as the bare term without any modifiers is now quite generic).
+Polypills may be consumed by healthy people as a preventive medicine, and/or treating actual pathophysiological condition(s), the former typically involving lower dosages than the latter.
+Polypills reduce the number of tablets or capsules (generally orally administered), which in turn facilitates handling and administration of pharmaceuticals as well as easing the burden of managing multiple pills.
+The drugs in a given polypill are typically aimed at a single underlying condition (or group of related conditions).
+The term polypill was coined in the context of cardiovascular disease prevention, but gained broader acceptance, including for combinatorial drug products that predated the term.

-In addition to the noted fixed-dose types of polypills, polypills can also be custom-made for specific patients through a process called pharmacy compounding.
-Physicians in most jurisdictions have wide discretion to prescribe customized drug products containing unique drug-dosage combinations (and/or formulations thereof) specifically for individual patients, which certain pharmacies can then sometimes produce for such patients.
+Polypills can be custom-made for specific patients by a compounding pharmacy.
+Physicians in most jurisdictions have wide discretion to prescribe customized products containing unique drug-dosage combinations (and/or formulations thereof) specifically for individual patients.